-For extemporaneously prepared medicinal products, the acceptable quality standard after preparation should be stated and documented by development testing.
+For medicinal products to be reconstituted or diluted prior to their use, the acceptable quality standard after preparation should be stated and documented by development testing.

 Specifications and acceptance criteria set for the previous phase I or phase II trials should be reviewed and, where appropriate, adjusted to the current stage of development.